Service + Area

 - Shop building construction scope planned around steel, shell, and site-readiness sequencing for efficient delivery.

-- This tier 2 line is coordinated in Noel with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Noel with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 - Shop Buildings in Noel is often planned alongside Metal Building Construction, Warehouse Construction, and Steel Erection when scope boundaries, sequencing, or handoffs overlap.